+I’m going to show you how to have your best year ever.
 I love new beginnings, don’t you?
 I like the beginning of a month, the beginning of a new quarter, the beginning of football season, the beginning of a new season of Archer, that moment of anticipation when I open a new book… all of it!
 Because now is an excellent time to plan for the best year ever.

 And I love that I get to decide to begin a new year whenever I want.
 Like right now.
 I know this time of year can also bring stress, but for me it’s all about energy.
 And possibilities.
 And the freshness of turning a page, literally and figuratively.